ray-oh/Optimus-Documentation/docs/index.md

 There are some on-going enhancements of OPTIMUS that have yet to be fully incorporated into the solution.
 Please contact the developer for further details:
 - integrate [data exploration tools like mitos, DTale, Lux](https://github.com/ray-oh/Optimus/blob/master/docs/DATA_EXPLORATION.md).
 These are tools that simplify working with Pandas by offering a GUI front end.
 - components that allow further [scaling of the solution to handle big data e.g > 10TB without resorting to Spark](https://github.com/ray-oh/Optimus/blob/master/docs/SCALING.md)
-- building a GUI front end for writing OPTIMUS RPA commands

 ## CLONING REPO, CONTRIBUTION AND LICENSE